8 Best Sewing Machines for Monogramming Everything

 This Designer Jade 35 sewing and embroidery machine is fully featured at an excellent price for the Husqvarna/Viking name.

-First, it comes with its own Embroidery Intro PC Software.
-This has another 10 included fonts and the ability to create unlimited embroidery fonts for monogramming.
-You can also create decorative monograms within the program.
-This saves buying additional software, which is the case with most embroidery sewing machines that monogram.
+It comes with its own Embroidery Intro PC Software, with another 10 included fonts and the ability to create unlimited embroidery fonts for monogramming.
+You can also create decorative monograms within the program, which saves you from buying additional software.

 Of course, you can also use a USB to transfer designs to the machine.